cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 # A Simple Character Device LKM

 Your task is to implement a LKM device driver for a simple character device that supports reading, writing, and seeking.
-This assignment builds off the system call lab, so you are advised to complete that lab before beginning this assignment.
+This assignment assumes you have completed the system call lab.
+You are advised to complete that lab before beginning this assignment.

 ## Creating Your Own Device Driver